 How I would like to prepare for Rosh Hashanah: by using the sacred time as an invitation to reflect on the past year, renew myself, and create my vision for the upcoming year.

 What often happens instead: There never seems to be enough time in the day to get everything done and prioritize myself, and I don’t set up an environment that allows me to do this in a supportive way.

 I’d like to change my approach to Rosh Hashanah preparation this year, and I invite you to join me.

 It starts with setting up an environment with the tools I need to support myself in these efforts.

 One of those tools is something I created for myself this year and want to share with you today.
 They are prompts for reflection on the past year and intention setting for the next year.

-You’ll find the prompts below, along with a FREE downloadable worksheet that you can save to your computer and print to write your answers by hand.
+You’ll find the prompts below, along with a downloadable worksheet that you can save to your computer and print to write your answers by hand.

 Before you begin: